FatemehTarashi/awesome-tda/README.md

 #### Topological Domains in Mammalian Genomes Identified by Analysis of Chromatin Interactions

 ### Articles
+#### An introduction to Topological Data Analysis:  fundamental and practical aspects for data scientists
+  [Pdf](https://arxiv.org/pdf/1710.04019.pdf) - Abstract: Topological Data Analysis (tda) is a recent and fast growing field providing a set of new topological and geometric tools to infer relevant features for possibly complex data.
+This paper is a brief introduction, through a few selected topics, to basic fundamental and practical aspects of tda for non experts.

 #### Homological Algebra and Data - Robert Ghrist
-  These  lectures  are  a  quick  primer  on  the  basics  of  applied  algebraic topology with emphasis on applications to data.
+  [Pdf](https://www.math.upenn.edu/~ghrist/preprints/HAD.pdf) - Abstract: These  lectures  are  a  quick  primer  on  the  basics  of  applied  algebraic topology with emphasis on applications to data.
 In particular, the perspectives of (elementary) homological algebra, in the form of complexes and co/homological invariants are sketched.
 Beginning with simplicial and cell complexes as a means of enriching graphs to higher-order structures, we define simple algebraic topological invariants, such as Euler characteristic.
 By lifting from complexes of simplices to algebraic complexes of vector spaces, we pass to homology as a topological compression scheme.
 Iterating this process of expanding to sequences and compressing via homological algebra, we define persistent homology and related theories, ending with a simple approach to cellular sheaves and their cohomology.
 Throughout, an emphasis is placed on expressing homological-algebraic tools as the natural evolution of linear algebra.
 Category-theoretic language (though morenatural and expressive) is deemphasized, for the sake of access.
-Along the way, sample applications of these techniques are sketched,  in domains ranging from neuroscience to sensing, image analysis, robotics, and computation.[Pdf](https://www.math.upenn.edu/~ghrist/preprints/HAD.pdf)
+Along the way, sample applications of these techniques are sketched,  in domains ranging from neuroscience to sensing, image analysis, robotics, and computation.

 #### Topological Data Analysis - Larry Wasserman
-  Topological Data Analysis (TDA) can broadly be described as a collection of data analysis methods that find structure in data.
+  [Pdf](https://arxiv.org/pdf/1609.08227.pdf) - Abstract: Topological Data Analysis (TDA) can broadly be described as a collection of data analysis methods that find structure in data.
 This includes: clustering, manifold estimation, nonlinear dimension reduction, mode estimation, ridge estimation and persistent homology.
 This paper reviews some of these methods.

-[Pdf](https://arxiv.org/pdf/1609.08227.pdf)
+#### Topological Data Analysis for Object Data - Patrangenaru,Bubenik,Paige,Osborne
+  [Pdf](https://arxiv.org/pdf/1804.10255.pdf) - Abstract: Statistical analysis on object data presents many challenges.
+Basic summaries such as means and variances are difficult to compute.
+We apply ideas from topology to study object data.
+We present a framework for using persistence landscapes to vectorize object data and perform statistical analysis.
+We apply to this pipeline to some biological images that were previously shown to be challenging to study using shape theory.
+Surprisingly, the most persistent features are shown to be “topological noise” and the statistical analysis depends on the less persistent features which we refer to as the “geometric signal”.
+We also describe the first steps to a new approach to using topology for object data analysis,  which applies topology to distributions on object spaces

 ### Books
 #### A Short Course in Computational Geometry and Topology
    Authors: Edelsbrunner, Herbert [springer link](https://www.springer.com/gp/book/9783319059563)